kellykochanski/rescal-snow/README.md

 If you wish to contribute a new feature, we recommend you fork our repository, commit your changes to a new feature or development branch, and create a pull request.
 An example contribution workflow, with git instructions, is outlined by the [LAVA software community project contribution guide](https://docs.lavasoftware.org/lava/contribution.html)

+Rescal-snow is distributed under the GNU GPL 3.0 license; all contributions must be made under this license or a later version.

 ## References and further reading <a name="references"></a>

 The [docs](docs) folder contains additional information on